Insulin aspart (rys)

 Instructions For Use

-Your NovoRapid® FlexPen® is a unique, dial-a-dose insulin pen.
+Your NovoRapid® FlexPen® is a pre-filled, dial-a-dose insulin pen.
 You can select doses from 1 to 60 units in increments of 1 unit.
-FlexPen® is designed to be used with NovoFine® or NovoTwist® disposable needles up to a length of 8 mm.
+FlexPen® is designed to be used with NovoFine® disposable needles up to a length of 8mm.

 As a precautionary measure, always carry a spare insulin delivery device in case your FlexPen® is lost or damaged.

-You can clean the exterior of your FlexPen® by wiping it with an alcohol swab.
+You can clean the exterior of your FlexPen® by wiping it with a medicinal swab.
 Do not soak it, wash or lubricate it as this may damage the pen.